jasonleinart/blog-site/index.md

 featured: true
 ---

-I'm **Jason Leinart**, and this is my field station at the edge of artificial intelligence.
-This isn't just another tech blog—it's a live research notebook documenting the practical reality of building with AI.
+I'm **Jason Leinart**, a marketing technologist bridging data, automation, and AI to build smarter systems.
+This is where I share practical frameworks, real implementations, and strategic insights from building at the intersection of marketing and artificial intelligence.

 <!--projects-->